CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/IND.1 Operating and Control Technology.md

 Industrial control systems are increasingly rarely operated completely independently from the outside world.
 Modern manufacturing and manufacturing processes require an information exchange with upstream and downstream production steps and are often linked to central production planning and control systems (Manifacturing Execution System / Enterprise Resource Planning) of an institution.
 The electronic exchange of information requires networking of production facilities with third party networks such as office IT or the networks of partners and service providers.
 Requirements for interactive access from office or mobile workstations as well as operational requirements for the electronic data exchange, such as the provision of software and updates, or for the realization of remote access for a call or service providers promote networking with the outside world.

-If the required communication channels are too broad or insufficiently secured, attackers can use these access routes for network-based access and for compromising the automation system.
+If the necessary communication channels are too broad or insufficiently secured, attackers can use these access routes for network-based access and for compromising the automation system.

 ### 2 4 Insufficient protection against malicious programs for OT